Stark Area Regional Transit Authority: History

 On December 1, 1997, the Canton Regional Transit Authority became the Stark Area Regional Transit Authority (SARTA) and service to all of Stark County was established.

 SARTA is governed by a nine-member Board of Trustees with the Executive Director/CEO serving as Secretary/Treasurer.
 The members are appointed to a three-year consecutive term.
 Appointments are made by the Stark County Council of Government, Stark County Commissioners, and the cities of Canton, Massillon and Alliance.

 SARTA employed approximately 190 individuals as of June 15, 2012.
 The position breakdown is approximately 63% Coach Operators, 12% Mechanics and Service Personnel (who service a fleet of 80 revenue buses and 12 non-revenue service vehicles), 25% Administrative Staff and a couple Part-time Employees and/or Interns.

 As SARTA grew, satellite offices were added to better serve the county's public transportation needs.
 SARTA established four transfer stations and customer service offices.
 The Alliance Transfer Center was created to serve northeastern Stark County.
 The Massillon Transfer Center was created to serve the southwestern part of the county.
 The downtown Canton Transfer Center (also known as Cornerstone) was created to serve the heart of Stark County.
 The Belden Village Transit Center was opened to serve the Belden Village shopping area, as well as businesses and local colleges.

 Transit Centers

-Cornerstone Transit Center in downtown Canton is the main transfer hub for SARTA.
+Canton Cornerstone Transit Center in downtown Canton is the main transfer hub for SARTA.
 It is located in downtown Canton at 112 Cherry Avenue SE at the corner of Cherry Avenue and East Tuscarawas Street.
 Operations began on August 6, 2003.
 The center is named Cornerstone.
 The new transit center includes both an indoor customer service center and an outdoor bus-boarding plaza that accommodates 16 SARTA buses per hour.
 The 3163 sqft facility also provides interior and exterior amenities for Lakefont Lines (previously Greyhound Lines) through an occupancy agreement with SARTA.
 Approximately 200 guests attended the grand opening and ribbon-cutting ceremony for the intermodal facility.

-The Alliance Transfer Center is located at 10 Prospect Street in Alliance.
+'Canton Cornerstone Routes - 4, 81, 101, 102, 103, 105, 106, 107, 108, 110, 111, 113, 114, 117, 118, 119, 139, 151, 152, 153, 157The Alliance Transfer Center is located at 10 Prospect Street in Alliance.
 It replaced an older, smaller facility a few blocks away and officially opened on November 23, 2008.